alicevision/AliceVision/INSTALL.md

 * For Eigen library, `EIGEN_INCLUDE_DIR_HINTS` can be passed pointing to the include directory, e.g.
   `-DEIGEN_INCLUDE_DIR_HINTS:PATH=/usr/local/include/eigen3`

+* For OpenEXR library, `OPENEXR_HOME` can be passed pointing to the install directory, e.g.
+  `-DOPENEXR_HOME:PATH=/path/to/openexr/install`

+* For OpenImageIO library, library and include dir paths can be passed, e.g.
+  `-DOPENIMAGEIO_LIBRARY_DIR_HINTS:PATH=/path/to/oiio/install/lib/`
+and `-DOPENIMAGEIO_INCLUDE_DIR:PATH=/path/to/oiio/install/include/`

 At the end of the cmake process, a report shows for each library which version (internal/external) will be used in the building process, e.g.:

 ```